siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 Two coherent laser beams are recombined so that their wavefronts produce fringes.
-Standard interference gives a spatial redistribution of energy density: bright rings exceed the two-beam mean while neighboring dark rings fall below it, with the full pattern conserving the two-beam energy budget.
+Standard interference gives a spatial redistribution of energy density: bright rings exceed the two-beam mean while neighboring dark rings fall below it, with the full pattern conserving the two-beam flux.
 The experiment isolates a circular bright region, or a narrow annular bright ring, and measures its modulation delay over a known longitudinal distance against a reference beam.

 The standard expectation is that the selected bright region and the reference beam have the same propagation speed.
-The loaded-branch expectation is different (in analogy with dielectrics): if the selected bright region carries the available two-beam flux on a higher local energy density, then its effective longitudinal advance must be slower.
+The loaded-branch expectation uses the same electromagnetic loading effect as dielectric slowing: if the selected bright region carries the conserved two-beam flux on a higher local energy density, then its effective longitudinal advance must be slower.
 For equal local beam densities at a bright maximum, the predicted speed is one half of the local available longitudinal transport speed.

 The experiment is therefore a direct time-of-flight test between ordinary output transport and loaded raw-overlap transport.